 Where was Eugenie’s childhood home?

-Fergie and Andrew were gifted a 12-bedroom house called Sunninghill Park in Berkshire from the Queen as their wedding present in 1986.
+Although she lives at Kensington Palace now, Eugenie was brought up near Windsor, and still has the family home there.
+Her parents Sarah Ferguson and Prince Andrew were gifted a 12-bedroom house called Sunninghill Park in Berkshire from the Queen as their wedding present in 1986.
 When Beatrice was born in August 1988 and then Eugenie in 1990 the girls grew up playing in the grounds with their mother and father.

-However, the York family move into their current house, Royal Lodge, in Windsor, in 2004, and the sisters have called the impressive, 30-room residence home ever since.
+However, the York family moved into their current house, Royal Lodge, in Windsor, in 2004, and the sisters have called the impressive, 30-room residence home ever since.

 It’s likely now that Eugenie divides her time between Windsor and her home with her husband in London.